On this page...

 - Send it to a Zapier and then from there to many other applications.
 Learn more.

-When you click on the Export - both from the Messages page and the Message details page - BEE Pro gives you three options:
+When you click on the Export - both from the Messages page and the Message details page - BEE Pro gives you four options:

 BEE Pro will generate a ZIP file that contains both the HTML of the message and all of the images used in the design.